Nuryagdy1407/Chat_Application_for_PC_2/README.md

 # Chat_Application_for_PC_2
-Second version of chat application!
+"Ýönekeý" is second version of chat application!

 Everything is like the first version.